davidgoy/reflect/README.md

 Reflect is a front-end app designed to pair with WordPress (which functions as the back-end) to create the ultimate decoupled architecture website.

-Simply install Reflect on your server.
-No coding or building required.
+Simply install a Reflect site on your server, and it will mirror content from your WordPress site.

-Once installed, your Reflect site will mirror content from your WordPress site.
-You can then firewall your WordPress site (e.g. using *.htaccess*) to make it inaccessible to the general public.
+You can then firewall the entire WordPress site (e.g. using [this sample *.htaccess*](https://raw.githubusercontent.com/davidgoy/reflect/master/WP-Reflect-Support-Plugin/deploy/sample-wordpress.htaccess)) to shield it from public access while exposing only your Reflect site as the public facing front.

 Your Reflect site can also pre-generate the mirrored content into static pages and serve them, effectively becoming a static site.